 Right in front of my eyes, I witnessed Linda’s energy shifting.
 Her presence felt lighter, more open, hope-full once again.
 She broke into a brilliant smile through her tears.

-Linda gave me permission to share Max’s story and hers in hopes it might encourage someone else to let go of crippling grief, guilt, shame or loss.
+Linda gave me permission to share these insights from Max’s story and hers with sincere hopes it might encourage someone else to let go of crippling grief, guilt, shame or loss.
 She also gave me permission to share her age – 76.
 She had been carrying around a burden of grief no one close to her (except her daughters) knew about for more than 30 years of her life.

 Are you struggling under the weight of grief over loss of a precious animal in your life?
 I truly can help – if you are willing, I am here.
 And your animal is surely waiting to talk with you and share words of kindness and comfort.